matiasb/matiasb.github.io/_posts/en/2015-10-30-building-transmission-from-source.md

 To build Transmission (written in C) we will need a few tools installed first; there are also some dependencies/libraries that we have to compile in order to get the final binaries.
 We will need to provide those compiled libraries in our snap package too (because our application will run isolated in Ubuntu Core).

-I will be running all this building steps in my host computer running Ubuntu 64 bits.
+I will be running all this building steps in my host computer, running Ubuntu 64 bits.
 This means I'll be getting amd64 binaries as a result (which means, after packaging we will have an amd64 snap package, runnable in our Snappy VM).
-In a future post I will describe how to build Transmission for ARM and how to package it in a multi-architecture snap.
+In a future post I will hopefully describe how to build Transmission for ARM, and how to package it in a multi-architecture snap.

 ### Installing required tools